-Ref No. Page No. Paragraph/ Policy/Figure/ Table/Map/Box Proposed Main Modification Reason for Proposed Modification "In accordance with Policy SP3, Policy SAP2 identifies seven sites to accommodate a need for three additional facilities during the Plan period, as predicted by the Waste Needs Assessment.
+Ref No. Page No. Paragraph/ Policy/Figure/ Table/Map/Box Proposed Main Modification Reason for Proposed Modification "Appropriate applications at the following sites will be supported:" MM69 a 164 Paragraph 18.5 Amend this paragraph, to read: "In accordance with Policy SP3, Policy SAP2 identifies seven sites to accommodate a need for three additional facilities during the Plan period, as predicted by the Waste Needs Assessment.
 The sites may be required for mixed recycling, materials recovery, transfer stations or thermal treatments (Energy from Waste).
 It is not considered that all the sites allocated would be suitable for the whole range of waste management facilities; an indication of which sites are suitable for what uses is set out in Table 18.Xincluded in the Site Assessments document.
-The table excludes: HWRCs, as these are covered within SAP1; landfill, as no such sites are allocated; and composting, because ilf a replacement composting facility is required for either Hespin Wood or Thackwood, as discussed in paragraph 3.59, that may require an alternative location to be considered under policy DC9 (Criteria for waste management facilities)." allocations for the range of waste management facilities MM69 b 165 Following paragraph 18.5 Insert a new Table 18.X: Suitability of waste facility types (see Annex for new Table) To illustrate the type of facilities suitable for the site allocations MM70 164 Policy SAP2 Waste treatment and management facilities Insert a sentence at the beginning of this policy, to read: "The following sites are identified as suitable, in principle, for waste management facilities, in line with the waste facility types listed in Table 18.x.
+The table excludes: HWRCs, as these are covered within SAP1; landfill, as no such sites are allocated; and composting, because ilf a replacement composting facility is required for either Hespin Wood or Thackwood, as discussed in paragraph 3.59, that may require an alternative location to be considered under policy DC9 (Criteria for waste management facilities)."
+To set the context for new Table 18.X on the suitability of the site allocations for the range of waste management facilities MM69 b 164 Following paragraph 18.5 Insert a new Table 18.1: Suitability of waste facility types (see Annex 1 for new Table) To illustrate the type of facilities suitable for the site allocations MM70 164 Policy SAP2 Waste treatment and management facilities Insert a sentence at the beginning of this policy, to read: "The following sites are identified as suitable, in principle, for waste management facilities, in line with the waste facility types listed in Table 18.1.
 Proposals on the allocated sites for other facility types, not listed within the table, shall be assessed against Policy DC9."
-To provide clarity MM71 164 Policy SAP2 Waste treatment and management facilities Insert a new section at the end of this policy, to read: "Broad Areas The following existing industrial estates have the potential to support further waste management provision, if facilities are appropriate to the type and scale of estate, and proposals conform to other relevant policies of the Plan: Lillyhall Industrial Estate, Workington Sowerby Wood and Park Road Estates, Barrow Gilwilly Industrial Estate, Penrith Kingmoor Park Rockcliffe Estate, Carlisle" To clarify support for appropriate waste proposals at existing industrial estates in Cumbria
+To provide clarity MM71 164 Policy SAP2 Waste treatment and management facilities Insert a new section at the end of this policy, to read: "Broad Areas The following existing industrial estates have the potential to support further waste management provision, if facilities are appropriate to the type and scale of estate, and proposals conform to other relevant policies of the Plan: BRO1 Lillyhall Industrial Estate, Workington BRO2 Sowerby Wood Estate, Barrow BRO3 Park Road Estate, Barrow To clarify support for appropriate waste proposals at existing industrial estates in Cumbria